saltastroops/saao-shared-jenkins-library/README.md

 #### An important caveat

 Allure cannot run on a Docker agent.
-So if you call the `createReports` function (or use the `allure` step directly), you must ensure this is done on a "normal" agent.
+So if you use the `generatePythonTestReports` step (or use the `allure` step directly), you must ensure this is done on a "normal" agent.

 ### Other requirements

-Some of the functions may require software like Python.
-The easiest way to accommodate such requirements by running your pipeline by a Docker agent specified by a Dockerfile provided along with your project.
+Some of the steps require software like Python.
+The easiest way to accommodate such requirements is to run your pipeline by a Docker agent specified by a Dockerfile provided along with your project.
 This will be explained in more detail when discussing the `saaoRunPythonTests` function below.

 ## Installation